Satyam/book-react-redux/manuscript/chapter15.md

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-15-01/client/index.js#L14-L20)

 In this case, we are wrapping the `<Router>` component which was our outermost component for the whole application.
-If we didn't use Router or used some other router, we would have done the same with whichever React component that was the outermost one.
+If we didn't use Router or used some other router, we would have done the same with whichever React component that happened to be the outermost one.
+To be precise, we have to wrap anything that might want to use the store, but we assume most of our application will.

 Just like `<Router>`, `<Provider>` produces no visible output, it will simply provide all our *container* components with access to the `store` in a way that does not require us to explicitly import the store instance in each and every source file.